Comprehensive Lawn Care Schedule for the Whole Year

 Maintaining the right height for your grass can be tricky in the summer, especially when it comes to grass varieties that grow very quickly.
 Set your mower between three and three-and-a-half inches for best results.
 This will depend, however, on the type of grass in your lawn as well as the climate in your region.

 Whenever possible, it’s best to only remove the top third of each blade of grass, so try to stay in a regular mowing schedule.
+It’s also beneficial to leave your grass clippings on the lawn if you have a regular mowing schedule.

 3. Treat for Common Pests